-Whether you're in retail or a brokerage, making maps for clients and colleagues will provide them with a great overview of an area before they dive deeper in their data.
+Whether you're in retail or a brokerage, making maps for colleagues and clients will provide them with a great overview of an area before they dive deeper into their data.
 Here's how to create professional quality maps in a few clicks.

 Your client is a coffee shop franchise, and is looking to expand into the Toronto area.
 They ask you for a map of a few potential locations they are looking at and the competition in the surrounding area.
 With PiinPoint, these requests are easy to fulfill.

 Use the search bar in the top-left to find the location you want to map out.
 Searching Toronto will show you the entire city but the search bar can take all types of queries such as provinces, intersections, and street names.